alexfernandez/alexfernandez.github.io/2017/origins-language.md

 about other aspects of prehistoric life.
 The most likely reason is lack of direct evidence, which in these unimaginative times is a showstopper for many.
-But there is an indirect approach that combines language reconstruction and information theory to arrive at a consistent evolution.
+But there are many indirect approaches which can give interesting answers.

-In this article we will explore how language originated and developed in prehistoric times.
+In this article we will explore how language originated and developed in prehistoric times, combining language reconstruction and information theory to arrive at a consistent pattern of evolution.
-From beyond the mysts of time we will try to make reasoned conjectures.
+From beyond the mysts of time we will try to make reasoned conjectures and verify them, or at least lay a path to future discovery.

 Note: I am neither a paleontologist nor a linguist, so treat this humble blog post as a hopefully interesting voyage.